Potato Farls – An Authentic Irish Breakfast

 The recipes were created by another good friend, and professional chef, Jansen Schouten, who’s culinary expertise ranges from Canada to Germany to New Zealand.

 You can be sure of exciting new vegetarian breakfasts with little effort and loads of taste.
-Visit our Facebook page if you’d like to be the first to know when it’s released.

 For the farls: